amberchen33/Flask_Challenge/README.md

 ```

 We can test our request here to see if we get the result we want.
-If the request we set matches then you will get OK, otherwise you will get FAILED.
+If the result we get matches the status code and text we set, then you will get OK, otherwise you will get FAILED in return.